Cyberbullying: What is it and how to stop it

 If you are worried about your safety or something that has happened to you online, urgently speak to an adult you trust.
 Many countries have a special helpline you can call for free and talk to someone anonymously.
 Visit Child Helpline International to find help in your country.

 The first line of defense against cyberbullying could be you.

 We have a number of tools to help keep young people safe:

-On Instagram, we send people a notification when they’re about to post something that might cross the line, encouraging them to reconsider.
+- And on Instagram, we send you a notification you’re about to post something that might cross the line, encouraging you to reconsider.

 Expert contributions from: Sonia Livingstone, OBE, Professor Social Psychology, Department of Media and Communications, London School of Economics; Professor Amanda Third, Professorial Research Fellow, Institute for Culture and Society, Western Sydney University.